KMKfw/kmk_firmware/docs/en/flashing.md

 Given `make` and `rsync` are available on your system (in `$PATH`), the following will copy the `kmk` tree to your CircuitPython device, and will copy the file defined as `USER_KEYMAP` as your `main.py`.
-It will also copy our `boot.py`, which allocates a larger stack size (simply - more of the device's RAM will be available to KMK and your keyboard config) than CircuitPython's default.
+It will also copy our `boot.py`.
 If any of these files exist on your CircuitPython device already, they will be overwritten without a prompt.

 If you get permissions errors here, **don't run make as root or with sudo**.
 See